api-platform/docs/core/graphql.md

     $ composer require webonyx/graphql-php

+Then, clear the cache of your application by running `bin/console cache:clear`.
 You can now use GraphQL at the endpoint: `http://localhost/graphql`.
-In some case, you might have to clear the cache of your application.

 ## GraphiQL